wangwenx190/framelesshelper/README.md

 You can join our [Discord channel](https://discord.gg/grrM4Tmesy) to communicate with us.
 You can share your findings, thoughts and ideas on improving / implementing FramelessHelper functionalities on more platforms and apps!

-## HELP WANTED!

-1. The current CMake package code is not complete and still has some small issues.
-Need some experienced CMake developers to help me improve it!
-2. The current Linux/X11 implementation is not stable enough and still has some bugs.
-Need some experienced Linux developers to help me improve it!
-3. The current macOS implementation is not stable enough and still has some bugs.
-Need some experienced macOS developers to help me improve it!

 ## Roadmap

 - Common: Add cross-platform customizable system menu for both Qt Widgets and Qt Quick.
 Also supports both light and dark theme.